 The new FDA guidelines for treating low back pain is advising physicians to consider alternatives like chiropractic and massage and motor control exercise.

 The American College of Physicians (ACP) published a new set of guidelines stating prescription and over-the-counter medications (opiods, NSAIDS, etc.) are not the answer to addressing back pain.
-Further, they recommend passive therapies like chiropractic and massage, and active exercises like tai chi, yoga and other motor control exercise (MCE) like StrongPosture®.
+Further, they recommend passive therapies like chiropractic and massage, and active exercises like tai chi, yoga and other short-duration motor control exercise (MCE) like StrongPosture®.

 Back Pain and Motor Control Exercise